ekhadley/deepgrid/README.txt

 is that to randomly make the correct series of random decisions which carrry an agent against its wishes to a distant reward, becomes exponentially unlikely as the distance increases.
 If a reward is n tiles away and epsilon is e, then the probability of choosing the correct action (out of 4 actions) that take it to that square as quickly as possible is (e^n)*(1/4^n): e/4 for n=1, e^2/16, e^3/64 you get the idea. it gets small fast.
+This could explain why epsilon greedy fails to imprint the proper lessons on the net; simply becuase series of random choices rarely carry the agent to distant points.
+This is just my guess.

-TODO: Implement priotitized replay, different exploration strategies, different loss fucntion
+TODO: Implement priotitized replay, different exploration strategies, different loss function